What is bunion surgery?

 You may get a sedative before the procedure.
 This is to help you relax.
 Because it

-may make you drowsy, you will need to plan for someone to drive you home.
+may make you drowsy, you will need to plan to have someone to drive you home.

 Based on your medical condition, your healthcare provider may request other specific